Sreinumder/CppChess/README.md

 ﻿# Cppchess
- A very basic cpp TUI chess game.
+ A very basic cpp TUI chess game implementation.

 ## Controls
 - use numpad for directions with 5 as enter or select square